openshift-labs/learn-katacoda/middleware/fis-deploy-app/04-exceute-the-apis.md

 ![Select Pods menu](../../assets/middleware/fis-deploy-app/04-step1-select-pod.png)

 You will be taken directly to the pod detail page.
 Below the *Template* section on the page you will find a link named "Open Java Console".
-Go ahead and click it
+Go ahead and click it.

 ![Select Java Console](../../assets/middleware/fis-deploy-app/04-select-java-console.png)